mheere/vue-dropdown-advanced/README.md

 </div>
 ```

-Notice we have bound the 'items' property to the 'fixedItems' data property of the vue model.
+Again, notice we have bound the 'items' property to the 'fixedItems' data property of the vue model.
 When the parent is 'clicked' the onClick handler is called with the item itself but also any other dropdown state.

 ```javascript
 /// The 'javascript' part of the Vue file